realworldocaml/book/book/imperative-programming/README.md

 - : int = 6765
 ```

-This is a pretty strange piece of code, and it may take a few moments of
+This is a pretty strange piece of code, and it may take a few moments
-thought to figure out what's going on.
-Like `fib_norec`, the function
+of thought to figure out what's going on.
+Like `fib_norec`, the
-`f_norec` passed into `make_rec` is a function that isn't recursive but takes
+function `f_norec` passed in to `make_rec` is a function that isn't
-as an argument a function that it will call.
-What `make_rec` does is to
+recursive but takes as an argument a function that it will call.
+What
-essentially feed `f_norec` to itself, thus making it a true recursive
+`make_rec` does is to essentially feed `f_norec` to itself, thus
-function.
+making it a true recursive function.

 This is clever enough, but all we've really done is find a new way to
 implement the same old slow Fibonacci function.
 To make it faster, we need a